-Per Aspera Ad Astra
+Per Aspera Ad Astra (2018-2019)

-A part of the project was presented at Ars Electronica 2018, between September 6 and 9, within the KOSMICA Parliament's installation critically
+Part of the project was presented at Ars Electronica 2018, between September 6 and 9, within the KOSMICA Parliament's installation critically

 Reference: Stanisław Lem (1970) Solaris, Bill Johnston [transl.], New York: Walker